lateinit-apps/guitar-app/docs/various-ideas.md

 Automation is a neat thing, nothing stops humanity from automating everything.
 Indeed if we'll have a CI/CD, why do we need auto PR & commit builds - it's a point to think about.
-Adding to the barrel raise of computating time and costs this point can become a bit unrealiable and unuseful.
+Adding to the barrel raise of computation time and costs this point can become a bit unreliable and useless.
 Thinking of it as just testing this as POC looks like a more significant approach.

 ## Github actions